MilenaLang/X-Minute-City-Index/README.md

 3. Open the x_minute_city_index.ipynb script in a scripting environment
 4. Run the script with your input parameters (city, timeframe, walk-speed) and check the results in the .html interactive dashboard

-Note: The index can be transfered to other countries by using country-specific osm.pbf files and eurostat/worldpop demographic data.
+Note: The script  can be adapted to different amenities, priorities and walking speeds.
+It can also be transfered to other countries by using country-specific osm.pbf files and eurostat/worldpop demographic data.

 ## Author
 This project is part of a master's thesis in geoinformatics by Milena Bremer.